linode-cloud-controller-manager

 dist/linode-cloud-controller-manager

-Building Docker Images
+Building Container Images

-To build and push a Docker image:
+To build and push an image with ko:

-# Push Image
+# Publish Image

-docker run -ti linode/linode-cloud-controller-manager:canary
+docker run -ti ko.local/github.com/linode/linode-cloud-controller-manager:canary

 Managing Dependencies